Usman-Javaid1234/test2/README.md

 "git reset (hash of a commit)" to go to that specific commit.
 It marks the specific lines not saved yet

 "git reset --hard (hash of a commit)" to remove those lines completely and not only mark the lines to be removed.

+##Forking

+Forking creates a whole copy of a repository to you.
+You can pull that repo onto your local machine, make changes, push those changes to your copy of that repo/project and initiate a PR to the owner of the repo you copied so that your changes may be merged into the original project.